Control 4.6: Grounding Scope Governance

 Supported Content Types

-- Modern SharePoint pages (classic ASPX pages NOT supported)
+- Modern SharePoint pages (classic ASPX pages are NOT indexed for Copilot grounding)

 - File types: DOC/DOCX, PPT/PPTX, PDF, XLS/XLSX